Giving Advice ESL Games, Activities and Worksheets

 ESL Should Activity - Speaking: Asking and Answering Questions from Prompts, Controlled and Freer Practice - Pair Work - Elementary (A1-A2) - 15 minutes

 Here is a productive giving advice speaking activity to introduce students to using should to ask for and give advice.
 In pairs, Student A begins by reading each statement and asking their partner for advice using the word should, e.g. 'I need to get some money.
 What should I do?'
 Student B listens and then gives advice with should using the places shown on their worksheet, e.g. 'You should go to the bank.'
 Student A then writes the place next to the statement.
-When the students have finished, they swap roles and repeat the activity.
-Afterwards, go through the answers with the class by reading the statements and eliciting the advice.
+Afterwards, students swap roles and repeat the activity.
+Finally, go through the answers with the class by reading the statements and eliciting the advice.

 You should...
 Preview